nourologist/nourologist/README.md

 ✈️ In my spare time I travel, read classic literature, and experiment with microcontrollers

-📍 I have long-term work authorization for the UK, and I’m looking for roles that begin this summer or early fall
+📍 I have long-term work authorization for the UK, and I’m looking for backend Python roles that begin this summer or early fall